sophialyj/system-design-primer/README.md

 > Abstraction: a specialized key0value store key-value store with documents stored as values

 A document store is centered around documents (XML, JSON, binary<like PDF, excel>, etc)(semi-structured data, can think of as an object), where a document stores all information for a given object.
 Document stores provide **APIs or a query language** to query based on the internal structure of the document itself.  *Note, many key-value stores include features for working with a value's metadata, blurring the lines between these two storage types.*
+ The main difference with the key/value stores is that the documents are processed and their internal structures can be used for indexing and other optimization purposes.

 Documents are addressed in the database via a unique key that represents that document.
 This key is a simple identifier (or ID), typically a string, a URI, or a path.
 The key can be used to retrieve the document from the database.
 Typically the database retains an index on the key to speed up document retrieval, and in some cases the key is required to create or insert the document into the database.